raspberrypilearning/microbit-buttons/en/step_1.md

 })
 ```

 This is an event block.
 You can put other blocks inside of it and they will run when the event happens.
-In this case, the event is Button A being pressed.
+In this case, the event is button A being pressed.

 In the `Basic`{:class='microbitbasic'} menu, you can find the `show string`{:class='microbitbasic'} block.